 - D = Difficult to Identify, Bad Footing

 Amenities: Good parking but only room for about 12 cars – the lot does get full on weekends.

 - 5 of 5 = view at the destination, views during the hike, A or B trail conditions

 - 4 of 5 = view at the destination, A, B or C trail conditions

 - 3 of 5 = no spectacular views but interesting environment, A, B or C trail conditions

 - 1 or 2 of 5 = not worthy of recognition

-A little ways into the meadow, you will see red trail on the left.
-Take this trail and you’re heading south.
-You will be on red trail for about 1 ¼ miles.
-You will see white trail cross red – stay straight.
-About a mile in on red trail, the trail forks again.
-Veer right to stay on red trail or go straight to hit gold trail (in and out) and another rock outcropping (a little better view here).
-I don’t know about you guys, but tell me something is out there and I just have to see what it’s all about.
 Coming back from gold, hang a left and you’re back on red and going in the correct direction.
-A little ways down, you will be at the dirt road – hang a left here.
-After about a half mile on the dirt road, you will get to a bend – on the left side of the road you will see the entrance to blue trail – enter blue trail.
-Now you will see and cross a couple of small waterfalls and after about 1/3 of a mile on blue trail, you will see yellow trail on the right.
+A little way down, you will be at the dirt road – hang a left here.
+After about a half-mile on the dirt road, you will get to a bend – on the left side of the road you will see the entrance to the blue trail – enter the blue trail.
+Now you will see and cross a couple of small waterfalls and after about 1/3 of a mile on the blue trail, you will see the yellow trail on the right.
 Turn right to head back to your car.